Arizona – Patient FAQ

 - Human immunodeficiency virus (HIV)

-- Post-traumatic stress disorder (PTSD)
+- Post-traumatic stress disorder (PTSD) for which the individual is receiving treatment.

 Beyond the illnesses above, you’re also eligible if you have a debilitating disease or condition that may result in any of the following: